Ray Halligan

-Raymond James "Ray" Halligan (born 23 August 1939) was a Western Australian politician, who served in the Western Australian legislative Council from 1997 to 2009.
-Ray is Married to Judith, and they have four children, Craig, Alison, Dean and Jennifer.
+Raymond James Halligan (born 23 August 1939) is a Western Australian politician, who served in the Western Australian legislative Council from 1997 to 2009.

-Ray was born in Sydney in 1939.
+Halligan was born in Sydney in 1939.
 He attended Woy Woy High School, in the New South Wales Central Coast town of Woy Woy.

-In 1968, Ray was awarded his Accountancy Certificate, and began to practice as an accountant.
-Working in Papua New Guinea for a time, Ray was employed with the Papua New Guinea Development Bank, as well as private companies in the country.
+In 1968, Halligan was awarded his Accountancy Certificate, and began to practice as an accountant.
+Working in Papua New Guinea Fiji and Nauru.
+Ray was employed with the Papua New Guinea Development Bank, as well as private companies in the country.
 For a time he was Chief Accountant for the Nauru Phosphate Corporation.
 Halligan is a member of the National Institute of Accountants.

-Ray was elected to the Western Australian Legislative Council in 1997 for the Liberal Party, as the member for the North Metropolitan Region.
+Halligan was elected to the Western Australian Legislative Council in 1997 for the Liberal Party, as the member for the North Metropolitan Region.
 He was elected at a by-election, after the previous member, Ross Lightfoot, was appointed to the Australian Senate to fill a casual vacancy.